-(a) If the pulley is replaced with one of a smaller radius but equivalent mass, and the experiment is repeated, the same hanging mass be going after the same amount of time elapses?
+- (a) If the pulley is replaced with one of a smaller radius but equivalent mass, and the experiment is repeated, the same hanging mass be going after the same amount of time elapses?

+(1) faster

+(2) slower

-- (3) the same speed
+(3) the same speed

-(c) What is the final speed of one of the hanging masses after it goes through a magnitude of displacement of 0.50 meters?
+(b) Below shows semi-simplified work-energy equations.
+Which one is the correct simplification for this scenario? - (c) What is the final speed of one of the hanging masses after it goes through a magnitude of displacement of 0.50 meters?
 The radius of the solid disk pulley is 0.20 meters and has a mass of 0.100 kg.

 Description: Rotational dynamics and translational dynamics problem solving for linear and rotational quantities.
-(3 minutes + 3 minute 4 minutes + 8 minutes + ..
+(3 minutes + 3 minutes + 4 minutes + 8 minutes + ...)